samuelvs/proveskill/README.md

 # ProveSkill

-Projeto para a disciplina de PWEBII do Instituto Federal de Alagoas que visa a criação de um sistema web para avaliações.
+This project is a web system for conducting school exams.
+It allows creating classes, adding students, creating exams, scheduling exams for classes, and consequently, students can take exams through it.
+The project is for the Web Programming II course at the Federal Institute of Alagoas.

+[Node 14.17.0] [Npm 9.6.4]

 ## Configuration

-* In `back` folder run `docker-compose up -d mysql-service`.
+* In `back` folder run `docker-compose up -d mysql-service`, then run `mvn spring-boot:run`.
 * In `front` folder run `ng serve`.

 * localhost:4200